 Skip to main content

-The Multi-Angle Imaging SpectroRadiometer (MISR), aboard NASA's Terra platform, views Earth with cameras pointed at nine different angles.
-As the instrument flies overhead, each region of Earth's surface is successively imaged by all nine cameras in each of four wavelengths (blue, green, red, and near-infrared).
-In addition to improving our understanding of the fate of sunlight in the Earth's environment, MISR data can distinguish different types of clouds, aerosol particles, and surfaces.
+The Multi-angle Imaging SpectroRadiometer (MISR), aboard NASA's Terra satellite, views the sunlit Earth with cameras pointed at nine widely spaced angles.
+As the instrument flies overhead, each region of Earth's surface is successively imaged by all of the cameras in each of four wavelengths (blue, green, red, and near-infrared).

 Instrument Type